ElkeCodes/elkecodesblog/src/blog/why-i-chose-astro-for-this-blog/index.md

 author: "Elke Heymans"
 image:
   url: "rocket.png"
-  alt: "The Astro logo on a dark background with a pink glow."
+  alt: "Abstract version of the Astro logo which is a space rocket"
 tags: ["astro", "blog", "review", "frontend"]
 ---